[[cta]]

 Differences between software resellers and value-added resellers (VARs)

-Different types of software resellers exist.
+Different types of software reseller models exist.
 Here are the main ones:

 How do these models work?